fdserr/rr/README.md

 (reduce apply initial-state [action1 action2 action3])
 => current-state
 ```
 Read: apply `apply` to `action1` and the `initial-state`; then apply `apply` to `action2` and the previous resulting state; then apply `apply`... when the list is exhausted (reduced), the returned value is the `current-state`.
-As "universal and expressive" as it gets.

-This simple and powerful concept is being highly popularized by [Redux JS](http://redux.js.org/), inspired by [Elm Architecture](https://guide.elm-lang.org/architecture/).
+Reduce/fold as "universal and expressive" as it gets.
+This concept, popularized by [Redux JS](http://redux.js.org/), and inspired by the [Elm Architecture](https://guide.elm-lang.org/architecture/), will maybe help ClojureScript users to get over with the relatively complected usage of atoms to manage app state.

 ## Status